Negotiation interview questions

 6. Flexibility Can Win You More Than Stubbornness

 In one negotiation, I gave up a higher hourly rate in exchange for flexible hours.
-That flexibility let me take on side projects and grow my skills, which later led to a promotion.
+That flexibility let me take on side projects and build my skills, which later led to a promotion.
 It’s about seeing the bigger picture, not just the immediate win.

 7. Walking Away Is a Power Move